 Showing you my foolproof method for how to make the CRISPIEST baked kale chips, and four delicious ways to season them.
-Never snack on bitter or chewy kale chips again!
+Never bitter or chewy!

 Warning: many kale plants were harmed in the making of this post.
 Countless batches, in fact, until I got the absolute most perfect baked kale chips.
 Because you deserve only the best!